foundriesio/docs/source/reference-manual/security/factory-keys.rst

             -keyout privkey_modsign.pem

 .. tip::
-        Remember to push the new keys to get it included in the next CI build.
+        Remember to push the new keys to get included in the next CI build.

 .. tip::